Global Food Crisis: All About Food Insecurity

 Agrofuels are delivered from plants like corn and sugar cane.
 Creating such biofuels is arising as a reaction to handling climate change.
 On the downside, farms will be redirected into developing such plants and yields for biofuels, diminishing the number of grains accessible for food.

 This likewise drives up the costs of such grains.
 The developing interest in biofuels is likewise responsible for the expansion of deforestation in nations like Malaysia and Indonesia, further compromising food security.
-The justification for this is on the grounds that deforestation brings about cleared terrains and climate change, which, accordingly, causes flooding and severe climate, thereby annihilating the crops.
+The justification for this is that deforestation brings about cleared terrains and climate change, which causes flooding and severe climate, thereby annihilating the crops.

 Natural Disasters